 Public education has been under attack by some for many years now.
 Last week, The Washington Post reported that the Trump administration’s initial education budget would strip $10.6 billion from federal initiatives.
 Many of the cuts would disproportionately impact poorer school districts.
 Something the founding fathers would be dismayed at.
 John Jay was quoted as saying:

 “ I consider knowledge to be the soul of a republic, and as the weak and wicked are generally in alliance, as much care should be taken to diminish the number of the former as of that latter.
 Education is the way to do this, and nothing should be left undone to afford all ranks of people that means of obtaining a proper degree of it at a cheap and easy rate.”

 And John Adams wrote:

-Turning a blind eye to the dismantling of public education is to in essence relinquish our democracy over to the few who will continue to bamboozle the masses in order to maintain their wealth and power.
+Turning a blind eye to the dismantling of public education is to, in essence, relinquish our democracy over to the few who will continue to deceive the masses to maintain their wealth and power.

-The problem with politics today is that the government is suppose to derive its power from the will of the people but we have essentially given up their authority.
-Having divided ourselves into two parties who no longer hold politicians accountable but blindly follow the sound bites of those in power based on if they have a (R) or a (D) after their name.
+Today’s problem is that the government is supposed to derive its power from the people’s will.
+Still, we have essentially given up their authority dividing ourselves into two parties who no longer hold politicians accountable but blindly follow the sound bites of those in power based on if they have a (R) or a (D) after their name.
 Individuals who. have only a casual interest in educating themselves to maintain their wealth and power.